sujith-eag/sujith-library/docs/dev-cloud/cclab/lab_8.md

 A new EC2 instance is successfully launched using the Custom AMI, automatically containing the OS, Apache, configurations, and website files — no manual setup required.

+>[!NOTE] Golden Image Strategy
+>You build one perfect server, patch it, secure it, turn it into an AMI, and then launch all production servers from that, In the industry, this is called the "Golden Image."
+>

 ## Delete a Custom AMI

 Deleting a custom AMI involves **deregistering** the image and then **deleting its associated EBS snapshot**.